-Found 30 - 38 results of 38 programs matching keyword "history of body imaging"
+Found 30 - 39 results of 39 programs matching keyword "history of body imaging"

-Dr. Nils Halvorson is in the Live@ studio and sheds light on the DASI telescope at the South Pole.
+Learn more from the South Pole, as Mary and Noel speak to scientists about the DASI telescope Dr. Nils Halvorson is in the Live@ studio and sheds light on the DASI telescope at the South Pole.
 Learn all about video games: genres, history, and current news.
 This live Webcast was conceived, written, directed, and produced entirely by High School Explainers at the Exploratorium.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: tennis balls!
 Join us for an interactive webcast that includes a visit to Museo La Specola in Florence, Italy.
 The museum houses a collection of exquisite life-sized wax medical models that in the late 18th century represented the cutting edge of 3-dimensional imaging technology.
 We'll also talk with Dr. Hugh Patterson, Chief Anatomy Professor at UCSF, about how today's medical students study anatomy, and with John Murray of 3-D Systems, about the latest developments in solid object imaging.
 On May 13, 2000, we peeked under the wrappings of an Egyptian mummy from the Fine Arts Museums of San Francisco.
 A live video link connected us to the imaging center at UC San Francisco.
 Radiologist Dr. Henry Goldberg and Fine Arts museum conservator Lesley Bone guided us through the CT scan and helped to interpret the findings.
 Peer inside the thinking brain, using state-of-the-art functional magnetic resonance imaging.
 Scientists Gary Glover and John Desmond of the Richard M. Lucas Center for Imaging at Stanford University conduct cognitive tests on an Exploratorium staffer.
 Imaging tools display the active areas of the brain in real time.
 This episode of Sedge Thomson's West Coast Live radio variety show links up with the Exploratorium's Revealing Bodies exhibition and series of webcasts.
 In this webcast, author Betty Ann Kevles discusses her book "Naked to the Bone: Medical Imaging in the Twentieth Century," performance artist Scott Serrano portrays Wilson Quain, a nineteenth-century "self-dissecting" anatomist, +4db (an a capella jazz group) sings, naturalist Claire Peaslee speaks, and house pianist Gini Wilson performs.
 Visit a chocolate factory and learn how to make chocolate candles!
 Host Sedge Thomson talks with chocolatiers, chefs, and scientists about the history and science of this intoxicating food.